 Small Business Digital Grants Program

-The Small Business Digital Grants Program provides small businesses with access to digital technologies and services to enable them to work smarter, engage with the global economy and make the most of online business opportunities arising from digital disruption.
+The Small Business Digital Grants Program can assist small businesses to access digital technologies and services to help them work smarter, engage with the global economy and make the most of online business opportunities arising from digital disruption.

 Applicants must not begin the project or pay for the product(s) or service(s), in part or full, without confirmation that the project has been approved.

 - have fewer than 20 employees at the time of applying for the grant

 - have an Australian Business Number (ABN) and be registered for GST

 - have Queensland headquarters

 - have a turnover of $2 million or less in the last financial year